Marshon Lattimore: Legal issues

 On March 25, 2021, Lattimore was arrested for possession of a handgun that was believed to be stolen and was charged with possession of a concealed weapon and stolen property.
 He denied that the gun was stolen and was sentenced to a year of probation and fined $1,000 after pleading guilty to a misdemeanor charge of failing to inform officers that he was in possession of a concealed handgun, which he held a permit to carry.

+On January 8, 2026, Lattimore was arrested in Lakewood, Ohio on charges of failing to disclose a concealed weapon.